Ode to roads and waterways

 The statue expresses the importance of advanced road and water construction with the environment in mind.
 Motion and speed are suggested, resulting in an exciting playfull shape in steel.

-Tunnels, viaducts, curves, guardrail and marks on the road have led to a vital game of lines.
+Tunnels, archway, curves, guardrails and marks on the road have led to a vital game of lines.
 The organic is depicted by blue and green glass in the form of water and trees.
 In colourful red / ochre yellow glass one can recognize a human profile, but also the lines of a fast car.

-The artwork is in a sleek monumental hall, but goes against the architecture with a playful game of lines, which occupies the space.
+The artwork is placed in a clean monumental hall, in which the space is occupied with a playful game of lines, which nicely contradicts with the architecture.

 Height: 220 cm, widht 90 cm and depth 120 cm.
 Material: stainless steel and glass.